Washingtonians navigate new normal: razor-tipped wire fences and armed soldiers

 “Who are they keeping safe?”
 Cook said.
 “Because it’s not people like me.”

 Green, who is also a core organizer with Black Lives Matter D.C., said the fallout from Jan.
-6 should call attention to the importance of D.C. statehood
+6 should call attention to the importance of D.C. statehood.

 “This is the price that we pay as stateless people in the nation’s capital.
 We are people who are constantly asked to show up and clean up the mess, show up and fight in the wars, show up and pay our taxes, but our country has yet to show up for us to give us full voting rights and statehood,” he said.